permguard/permguard/site/content/docs/0.1/code-ops/coding.md

 ## Validate

 The `validate` command checks the configurations in the working directory for syntax errors and ensures that they are valid.
 This command is useful for identifying issues before applying changes to the server.
-This command focuses solely on the local workspace and the source code, without interacting with any remote repositories.
+This command focuses solely on the local workspace and the source code, without interacting with any remote ledgers.

 ```bash
  permguard validate